ryea9/University-projects/Cryptography/README.md

 ### 2. Private Ethereum Blockchain Project

 This project involved deploying a private, custom Proof-of-Work Ethereum blockchain from scratch.
-This provided foundational experience in blockchain technology and decentralized systems.
+This provided foundational experience in blockchain technology and decentralised systems.
 The process included creating a custom genesis block, generating and managing user accounts (wallets), initiating a miner to secure the network, and executing transactions between accounts on the private network.

 ➡️ **[View the full project here](https://github.com/ryea9/private-ethereum-blockchain)**